MD Auto Insurance Requirements

 Maryland car insurance law does not require comprehensive auto insurance coverage.
 However, many drivers benefit from this added coverage.

-Comprehensive auto insurance protects you from incidents that are not caused by a collision or vehicle rollover, including:
+Comprehensive auto insurance protects you from incidents that are not because of a collision or vehicle rollover, including:

 • Fire